Latest news on what the river is actually doing: Barrier, Tides, River flow, Floods

 Caution: Based on automated data capture.
 Accuracy not guaranteed.
 See notes below.

-- River flow at Kingston (161 cumecs) is STRONG.
-This may result in slightly higher water levels and earlier tides than predicted (at both high and low tide) between Richmond and Putney.
+- River flow at Kingston (13.6 cumecs) is lower than normal.
+This may result in slightly lower water levels than predicted (at both high and low tide) between Richmond and Putney.

 PLA EBB TIDE FLAG WARNING